 Working Group Response:

-The working group agreed that the Transfer Policy should continue to require Registrars to provide the TAC to the RNH or their designated representative within a specified period of time following a request.
-While some working group members felt that the standard time frame for provision of the TAC should be shorter than five calendar days, working group members noted that exceptions may be necessary to accommodate specific circumstances.
-The working group did not identify a compelling reason to change the five-day response timeframe but believes that it is appropriate to update the policy language to highlight that five calendar days is the maximum and not the standard period in which the TAC is to be provided.
+The working group agreed that the Transfer Policy should continue to require Registrars to issue the TAC to the RNH or their designated representative within a specified period of time following a request.
+While some working group members felt that the standard time frame for issuance of the TAC should be shorter than five calendar days, working group members noted that exceptions may be necessary to accommodate specific circumstances.
+The working group did not identify a compelling reason to change the five-day response timeframe but believes that it is appropriate to update the policy language to highlight that five calendar days is the maximum and not the standard period in which the TAC is to be issued.
+The working group also agreed that it is more clear to express the time frame in hours rather than calendar days.

 Preliminary Recommendations:

-Preliminary Recommendation 12: The working group confirms that the Transfer Policy MUST continue to require Registrars to set the TAC at the Registry and provide the TAC to the RNH or their designated representative within five calendar days of a request, although the working group recommends that the policy state the requirement as 120 hours rather than 5 calendar days to reduce any risk of confusion.
-The working group further recommends that the policy MUST make clear that 120 hours is the maximum and not the standard period in which the TAC is to be provided.
+Preliminary Recommendation 12: The working group confirms that the Transfer Policy MUST continue to require Registrars to set the TAC at the Registry and issue the TAC to the RNH or their designated representative within five calendar days of a request, although the working group recommends that the policy state the requirement as 120 hours rather than 5 calendar days to reduce any risk of confusion.
+The working group further recommends that the policy MUST make clear that 120 hours is the maximum and not the standard period in which the TAC is to be issued.

+Rationale for Preliminary Recommendation 12: As described in the response to charter question b3, the working group did not identify a compelling reason to change the five-day response time frame but believes that it is clearer to express the time frame in hours rather than calendar days.
+The working group recommends that the policy MUST make clear that 120 hours is the maximum and not the standard period in which the TAC is to be issued, in order to highlight that quicker turnaround is possible and desirable in many cases.

 Charter Question b4

 The Transfer Policy does not currently require a standard Time to Live (TTL) for the AuthInfo Code.
 Should there be a standard Time to Live (TTL) for the AuthInfo Code?
 In other words, should the AuthInfo Code expire after a certain amount of time (hours, calendar days, etc.)?